RigoBlock/rigoblock-monorepo/packages/api/docs/guides/usage_example.md

 }
 ```

--   The new **buyPrice** must always be higher than the new **sellPrice**
+-   the new **buyPrice** must always be higher than the new **sellPrice**
--   Currently the last 3 parameters of the `setPrices` method are unused, they have been predisposed to easily upgrade the contract in the future and have an approved fronted platform check that the value is correct.
+-   currently the last 3 parameters of the `setPrices` method are unused, they have been predisposed to easily upgrade the contract in the future and have an approved fronted platform check that the value is correct.

 ### Setting the transaction fee